vasilescur/vscode-Better-MIPS/README.md

 ## Note:
-If you hate the snippets as much as I do, add this to your `settings.json`:
+To disable the snippets, add this to `settings.json`:

 ```json
 "[mips]": {